List of Hulu original films

 Beginning in 2019, streaming service Hulu began to produce its own original films.
 Its first film was Batman & Bill, a documentary about comic book writer Bill Finger.
 Its first narrative feature film was Little Monsters, an independently produced zombie comedy film.

+On October 8, 2025, Hulu replaced Star on Disney+ in all territories outside of the United States except Japan, becoming a global brand, with films labeled as 'Star Original' being rebranded as 'Hulu Original' films.